gskinner/JustAddMusic/README.md

 * simple UI to display load status and playback time
 * robust audio analysis for music visualization
 * enable with a single line of code
-* api for custom UI / controls
+* API for custom UI / controls
 * only ~3kb over the wire

 Tested in recent versions of Chrome, Edge, Safari, and FireFox.